TriPed-Robot/trip_kinematics/docs/source/index.rst

 Then you have worked with a hybrid kinematic chain.

 TriP is a python library designed to calculate the forward- and inverse-kinematics of such chains.
-Since hybrid chains are the most general type of rigid mechanisms this includes almost all robots.
+Since hybrid chains are the most general type of rigid mechanism this includes almost all robots.

 Features
 --------